-In addition to partnering with more than 35 local non-profit agencies who specialize in specific needs, United Way of Sumner County provides several free programs and services to help families find the resources they need for education, financial stability, health, and to rebuild lives through crisis recovery.
+In addition to partnering with more than 37 local non-profit agencies/programs specializing in specific needs, United Way of Sumner County provides several free programs and services to help families find the resources they need for education, financial stability, health, and to rebuild lives through crisis recovery.
 Connecting people in need with local resources is a critical part of our mission.
 Click the sections below to find out how each program/service can help your family or someone you know.

 UWSC Programs and Services